Falcon and Winter Soldier episode 3 recap: Cap's boys come face to face with Zemo

-With a new Captain America firmly established and making trouble, the third episode of The Falcon and the Winter Soldier -- entitled Power Broker -- landed on Disney Plus Friday.
+With a new Captain America firmly established and making trouble, the third episode of The Falcon and the Winter Soldier, titled Power Broker, landed on Disney Plus Friday.
 The Marvel Cinematic Universe show drops us into the chaotic world six months after the sudden return of billions of people in Avengers: Endgame.

 Seeking intel on the Super Soldier Serum-empowered antinationalist Flag Smashers, Sam Wilson (Anthony Mackie) and Bucky Barnes (Sebastian Stan) agreed to go meet an imprisoned Helmut Zemo (Daniel Brühl) for intel.